alphagov/govuk-rfcs/rfc-057-default-values-for-application-secrets.md

 ### Default behaviour when secrets are not present

-Applications must fail to start if a piece of secret configuration is either not present in the environment or is set to an empty string.
+Applications must fail to start if a piece of secret configuration is either not present at boot or is set to an empty string.
 For example:

 ```
-if ENV['DEVISE_SECRET_KEY'].blank? or ENV['DEVISE_PEPPER'].blank? raise 'Required Devise secrets are not present in the environment'end
+if Rails.application.secrets[:secret_key_base].blank? raise 'Required setting for secret_key_base is not set'end
 ```